dgray001/gray_online/PLANS.md

  - room selector component (can join as viewer)
  - backend (and frontend) prevents joining room when max players
  - remove all panics from backend
+ - game launching message shouldn't come from anyone and should be gray for participants